Prepare your stay

 - photocopy of your student ID card

-If you are under 28 years old and you are staying in France for three months or longer, you must have student health insurance to complete your registration at UBO.
+If you are under 28 and staying in France for three months or longer, you will need student health insurance in order to complete your registration at UBO.
 The student Social Security scheme you choose will reimburse your healthcare costs and will also be your main point of contact for any healthcare-related questions and advice.

-If you are over 28 years old, you are not eligible for student Social Security.
-Instead, you have two possibilities :
+If you are over 28, you are not eligible for student Social Security.
+Instead, you have two options :

-- Apply for basic CMU [Couverture Maladie Universelle] (Universal Health Coverage) from CPAM.
+- Either apply for basic CMU [Couverture Maladie Universelle] (Universal Health Coverage) from CPAM.

-- Take out a private insurance policy in France.
+- Or take out a private health insurance policy in France.

 Health insurance is mandatory, but you will not be reimbursed for all of your healthcare costs.
-In addition to usual student Social Security, many students sign up for complementary top-up health insurance policies (mutuelles).
+Many students sign up for complementary top-up health insurance policies (mutuelles) in addition to the usual student Social Security.

 There are two main student mutuelles :

-The mutuelle you have chosen becomes your main point of contact for all reimbursements.
+Your mutuelle becomes your main point of contact for all reimbursements.